-From the Global Configuration tab, click Autocalls > General Settings to display the Autocall General Settings page.
+1. From the Global Configuration tab, click Autocalls > General Settings to display the Autocall General Settings page.

-Figure 4-2.
+Figure 5-2.
 Autocall General Settings page (Autocall Enabled)

-Astronal Communication Autocall General Settings Enable Autocalls Select this check box to enable the autocall feature.
-Send HeartBeat Select this check box to verify the autocall liaison between the Customer site and the Bull Support Center at the interval indicated in the Period field.
+Autocall General Settings Enable Autocalls Select this check box to enable the autocall feature.
+Send HeartBeat and Period field Select this check box to verify the autocall liaison between the Customer site and the Bull Support Center at the interval indicated in the Period field.
 The default verification interval is 1 Day.
 This period can be modified by entering the required interval in the Period field.
 Local Dispatch Mode The local dispatch mode (default mode) records one XML file per autocall in the local directory specified in the Target Directory field.
-To enable the local dispatch mode: • The target directory must already be present on the workstation. • You must enter the full director ory pathname (example: C:\Autocalls).
+To enable the local dispatch mode: The target directory must alre eady be present on the workstation.
+You must enter the full directory pathname (example: C:\Autocalls).
 FTP Dispatch Mode The FTP dispatch mode sends one XML file per autocall to the specified remote maintenance server.
-To enable the FTP dispatch mode, complete the fields as follows: Server Name Remote maintenance server hostname or IP address Server Port Server port (21 by default) Target Directory Target directory containing the autocall XML file (example: /autocall) Note that the target directory must already be present on the workstation Login and Password User account used to log onto the FTP server Use Passive Mode Select this option to enable passive FTP (secure data transfer mode) EMAIL Dispatch Mode The EMAIL dispatch mode sends one XML file per autocall to the specified email address.
-To enable the EMAIL dispatch mode, first select the Enable Autocalls checkbox and then complete the fields as follows: Target Email Address Email address to which the autocall XML file attachment is to be sent SMTP Server Name Hostname or IP address of the SMTP server used to route emails SMTP Server Port SMTP server port (25 by default)
+To enable the FTP dispatch mode, complete the fields as follows: Server Name Remote maintenance FTP server hostname or IP address Server Port Remote maintenance FTP server port (21 by default) Target Directory Target directory containing the autocall XML file (example: /autocall) Note that the target directory must already be present on the workstation Login and Password User account used to log onto the FTP server Use Passive Mode Select this option to enable passive FTP (secure data transfer mode) EMAIL Dispatch Mode The EMAIL dispatch mode sends one XML file per autocall to the specified email address.
+To enable the EMAIL dispatch mode, first select the Enable Autocalls checkbox and then complete the fields as follows: Target Email Address Email address to which the autocall XML file attachment is to be sent SMTP Server Name Hostname or IP address of the SMTP server used to route emails SMTP Server Port SMTP server port (25 by default) Note: SMTP Authentication (SMTP AUTH) is not supported.

-Table 4-1.
+Table 5-1.
 Autocall dispatch mode settings

-- 2. Select the Enable Autocalls check box and configure the autocall dispatch mode as explained in Table 4-1. - 3.
+- 2. Select the Enable Autocalls check box and configure the autocall dispatch mode as explained in Table 5-1. - 3.
 Select the Send HeartBeat check box to enable periodic autocall liaison verification. - 4.
 Click Apply to save settings.
 The Test Autocalling button appears. - 5.
 Click Test Autocalling and check that the autocall has reached the local or FTP directory according to dispatch mode type.